Tert-Butyl hydroperoxide: Application

 The byproduct t-butanol can be dehydrated to isobutene and converted to MTBE.

 On a much smaller scale, tert-butyl hydroperoxide is used to produce some fine chemicals by the Sharpless epoxidation.

 Synthesis and production

 Many synthetic routes are available, e.g. by the auto-oxidation of isobutane.

 Safety

 tert-butyl hydroperoxide is potentially dangerous, but explosions are rare.

 A solution of tert-butyl hydroperoxide and water with a concentration of greater than 90% is forbidden to be shipped according to US Department of Transportation Hazardous Materials Table 49 CFR 172.101.

-In some sources it also has an NFPA 704 rating of 4 for health, 4 for flammability, 4 for reactivity and is a potent oxidant, however other sources claim lower ratings of 3-2-2 or 1-4-4.
+In some sources it also has an NFPA 704 rating of 4 for health, 4 for flammability, 4 for reactivity and is a potent oxidant, however another source claims a lower rating of 1-4-4.